Breinify/brein-api-library-php/documentation/devenv.md

 ## Setting up IntelliJ as IDE

+This documentation shows some configuration settings regarding IntelliJ.
+The documentation assumes that the files from GitHub are located in `/Development/breinify`

 ### Setup PHP

 The IDE should always use the version installed in `/insts/php`.
 This is more complicated then it may be assumed.